Louis Jacobs: Death and legacy

-Jacobs died on 1 July 2006 and is buried at Western Cemetery (Cheshunt) alongside his wife Sophie (Shulamit) (1921–2005).
+Jacobs died on 1 July 2006 and is buried at Western Cemetery (Cheshunt) alongside his wife Sophie (Shulamit) Jacobs (1921–2005), whom he married in 1944.

 A few months before he died, Jacobs donated his book collection to the Leopold Muller Memorial Library at the Oxford Centre for Hebrew and Jewish Studies.

 In December 2005, a poll by The Jewish Chronicle of its subscribers, in which 2,000 readers made their nominations, voted Jacobs the "greatest British Jew" in the community's 350-year history in England.
 Jacobs commented "I feel greatly honoured – and rather daft."
 Nevertheless, reports that Louis Jacobs had been nominated greatest British Jew received wide press coverage in Britain.